leovct/zk-evm-prover-infra/README.md

 - **Add Prometheus metrics to `zero-bin`**
   - Each metric should be labeled with `block_hash` and `tx_id`.
   - Relevant metrics could include `witnesses_proved`, `cpu_halts`, `cpu_trace_pads`, `and` trace_lengths.
+  - This would supercharge the DevTools team's ability to catch and debug critical system issues

 - **Add Version Subcommand**